The strong environmental dependence of black hole scaling relations: Data and Methods

 \subsection{Black holes and their host galaxy properties}

 We take as our starting point the recent compilation of \citet{McConnellMa2013}.
 These authors have presented critical evaluations of nearby black hole and host galaxy properties accompanied by judicial pruning based on the quality of the measurements.
 As a base, we will use the black hole mass, velocity dispersion, $V$ band bulge luminosity and bulge stellar mass of their full sample of 72 galaxies.
 While each galaxy has a measurement of the black hole mass and velocity dispersion, only 35 of the early type galaxies have bulge stellar mass measurements and 44 have bulge luminosities.
+The data is derived from a large literature, and as such the detailed method for each measurement varies.
+The black hole masses are derived from either stellar dynamics (48), gas dynamics (14) or maser dynamics (10).
+The bulge $V$-band luminosities were reported for ellipticals and S0 galaxies for which the bulge and disk could be cleanly separated.
+The bulge stellar mass was determined by multiplying the bulge $V$-band luminosity by the dynamically determined $M/L$.
+In some cases, the $M/L$ had to be converted to $V$-band using observed galaxy colours before determining the stellar mass.
+In addition to this uncertainty, many of the bulge masses were derived by assuming that mass follows light, which may explain inconsistencies in M/L measured from dynamics and stellar populations \citep{cappellari2006, conroy2012}.
+For these reasons, McConnell $\&$ Ma have assumed an error of 0.24 dex in the measurement of \Mbulge.

 Of this base sample of 72, as discussed in \textsection \ref{sec-enviro}, we were not able to make environmental measures for two galaxies in the sample (the Milky Way and Circinus).
 Another galaxy, M32, is of significantly lower velocity dispersion, luminosity and mass than the rest of the sample and could bias the scaling relations when the sample is split in two.
 Therefore, we remove all three galaxies from further analysis, leaving a reduced sample of 69 galaxies.
+The only further adjustment we make to the tabulated values presented in McConnell $\&$ Ma is in the black hole mass of NGC1399.
+For this galaxy, the authors have presented two measurements for the black hole mass, however, we have chosen to average these values to \Mbh = 9.1$^{+2.8}_{-3.9}$$\times$10$^{8}$ \Mdot.